imixs/imixs-workflow/src/site/markdown/modelling/deployment.md

 # How to deploy a BPMN Model

 After you have created a model with the Imixs-BPMN modeler you can deploy the model.
-The Imixs-Workflow Rest API provides a convenient way to upload a BPMN model or to verify the deployment status of BPMN models.
-Make sure that your Imixs-Workflow instance is up and running and the Imxis-Workflow Rest Service is deployed on your server.
+You can deploy a Model using the [Imixs-Admin Client](../administration.html) or using the Imixs-Workflow Rest API to upload a BPMN model or to verify the deployment status of BPMN models.
+Make sure that your Imixs-Workflow instance is up and running and the Imixs-Workflow Rest Service is deployed on your server.
 (See the [deployment section](../deployment/index.html) how to deploy the Imixs-Workflow engine into a server.)

 The Imixs-Workflow Model Rest Service is available under the following resource URL:

     http://localhost:8080/api/model/

-where '/workflow/' is the context root of your workflow application and '/api/' is the context of the Imixs-Workflow Rest Services.
 See the [section model rest service](../restapi/modelservice.html) for general information about the Imixs-Workflow Rest API.

 ## Deploy a Model